LynxMagnus/mine-support/README.md

 the following happens:
 - The application is validated
 - The application is tested
-- The application is built into deployed artifacts
+- The application is built into deployable artifacts
 - Those artifacts are deployed

 A detailed description on the build pipeline and PR work flow is available in